Iran–Contra affair: Modifications in plans

 Both the sale of weapons to Iran and the funding of the Contras attempted to circumvent not only stated administration policy, but also the Boland Amendment.
-Administration officials argued that regardless of Congress restricting funds for the Contras, or any affair, the President (or in this case the administration) could carry on by seeking alternative means of funding such as private entities and foreign governments.
+Administration officials argued that, regardless of Congress restricting funds for the Contras, or any affair, the President (or in this case the administration) could carry on by seeking alternative means of funding such as private entities and foreign governments.
 Funding from one foreign country, Brunei, was botched when North's secretary, Fawn Hall, transposed the numbers of North's Swiss bank account number.
-A Swiss businessman, suddenly $10 million richer, alerted the authorities of the mistake.
+A Swiss businessperson, suddenly $10 million richer, alerted the authorities of the mistake.
 The money was eventually returned to the Sultan of Brunei, with interest.

-On 7 January 1986, John Poindexter proposed to Reagan a modification of the approved plan: instead of negotiating with the "moderate" Iranian political group, the United States would negotiate with "moderate" members of the Iranian government.
-Poindexter told Reagan that Ghorbanifar had important connections within the Iranian government, so with the hope of the release of the hostages, Reagan approved this plan as well.
-Throughout February 1986, weapons were shipped directly to Iran by the United States (as part of Oliver North's plan), but none of the hostages were released.
-Retired National Security Advisor McFarlane conducted another international voyage, this one to Tehran – bringing with him a gift of a Bible with a handwritten inscription by Ronald Reagan and, according to George Cave, a cake baked in the shape of a key.
+On 7 January 1986, John Poindexter proposed to Reagan a modification of the approved plan: instead of negotiating with the "moderate" Iranian political group, the US would negotiate with "moderate" members of the Iranian government.
+Poindexter told Reagan that Ghorbanifar had important connections within the Iranian government, so, with the hope of the release of the hostages, Reagan approved this plan as well.
+Throughout February 1986, weapons were shipped directly to Iran by the US (as part of Oliver North's plan), but none of the hostages were released.
+Retired National Security Advisor McFarlane conducted another international voyage, this one to Tehran—bringing with him a gift of a Bible with a handwritten inscription by Ronald Reagan and, according to George W. Cave, a cake baked in the shape of a key.
 Howard Teicher described the cake as a joke between North and Ghorbanifar.
-McFarlane met directly with Iranian officials associated with Rafsanjani, who sought to establish U.S.–Iranian relations in an attempt to free the four remaining hostages.
+McFarlane met directly with Iranian officials associated with Rafsanjani, who sought to establish US–Iranian relations in an attempt to free the four remaining hostages.

-The American delegation comprised McFarlane, North, Cave (a retired CIA officer who worked in Iran in the 1960s–70s), Teicher, Israeli diplomat Amiram Nir and a CIA translator.
+The US delegation comprised McFarlane, North, Cave (a retired CIA officer who served as the group's translator), Teicher, Israeli diplomat Amiram Nir, and a CIA communicator.
 They arrived in Tehran in an Israeli plane carrying forged Irish passports on 25 May 1986.
 This meeting also failed.
 Much to McFarlane's disgust, he did not meet ministers, and instead met in his words "third and fourth level officials".
 At one point, an angry McFarlane shouted: "As I am a Minister, I expect to meet with decision-makers.
 Otherwise, you can work with my staff."
-The Iranians requested concessions such as Israel's withdrawal from the Golan Heights, which the United States rejected.
-More importantly, McFarlane refused to ship spare parts for the Hawk missiles until the Iranians had Hezbollah release the American hostages, whereas the Iranians wanted to reverse that sequence with the spare parts being shipped first before the hostages were freed.
+The Iranians requested concessions such as Israel's withdrawal from the Golan Heights, which the US rejected.
+More importantly, McFarlane refused to ship spare parts for the Hawk missiles until the Iranians had Hezbollah release the US hostages, whereas the Iranians wanted to reverse that sequence with the spare parts being shipped first before the hostages were freed.
 The differing negotiating positions led to McFarlane's mission going home after four days.
 After the failure of the secret visit to Tehran, McFarlane advised Reagan not to talk to the Iranians anymore, advice that was disregarded.